-This trio of hazards makes retirement-income planning much trickier than it was even a decade ago, according to Tracie McMillion, CFA®, Head of Global Asset Allocation for Wells Fargo Investment Institute.
+This trio of hazards makes retirement-income planning much trickier than it was just 10 or 15 years ago, according to Tracie McMillion, CFA®, Head of Global Asset Allocation for Wells Fargo Investment Institute.
 As a result, folks now approaching retirement need to consider some different strategies to find smart investments for their portfolios, says McMillion.

 Consider this: In the past, most retirees knew exactly how much they would earn from their monthly retirement pensions.
-For other goals, such as having extra income or avoiding losing money they earmarked for their heirs, finding smart investments was fairly simple: Just look at potentially safe, low-yielding options, such as bonds, money market funds, certificates of deposit (CDs), and cash.
+For other goals, such as having extra income or avoiding losing money they earmarked for near term goals, finding smart investments was fairly simple: Just look at potentially safe, low-yielding options, such as bonds, money market funds, certificates of deposit (CDs), and cash.

 So what defines smart investments and strategies today?
 Depending on your age, financial goals, and risk tolerance, you might consider some combination of the following strategies:

-- Be strategic about your required minimum distributions (RMDs) and when to take Social Security.
-Today, it’s more important than ever to carefully plan how you’ll structure your retirement income streams.
+- Be strategic about your required minimum distributions (RMDs) and when to take Social Security: Today, it’s more important than ever to carefully plan how you’ll structure your retirement income streams.
 A thorough withdrawal plan can help you minimize taxes, which is a savvy way to bolster your estate.
-Your relationship manager can help you review your options.
+Your relationship manager and tax advisor can help you review your options.

-- Work a bit longer.
-Many retired professionals enjoy encore careers. starting up new companies, consulting, or working part-time.
+- Work a bit longer: Many retired professionals enjoy encore careers: starting up new companies, consulting, or working part-time.
 “Drawing a salary for even an extra year or two can also give you tremendous financial flexibility in retirement,” says McMillion.
-However, be sure to talk to your relationship manager about the impact of working longer on your RMDs and Social Security income.
+However, be sure to talk to your relationship manager and tax advisor about the impact of working longer on your RMDs and Social Security income.

-- Business owners: Consider ways to liquidate company shares.
-Your relationship manager and estate-planning attorney can suggest ways to transfer wealth out of your company and to your heirs with minimal tax implications.
+- Business owners: Consider ways to liquidate company shares: Your relationship manager, your tax advisor, and estate-planning attorney can suggest ways to transfer wealth out of your company and to your heirs with minimal tax implications.
 Again, less taxes equals a more generous estate.
 These strategies often include creating special trusts.
 And worry not: You won’t lose your controlling interest in your company.

 Global Investment Strategy is a division of Wells Fargo Investment Institute, Inc. (WFII).
-WFII is a registered investment adviser and wholly-owned subsidiary of Wells Fargo & Company.
+WFII is a registered investment adviser and wholly-owned subsidiary of Wells Fargo Bank, N.A.
 Wells Fargo Bank, N.A. is a bank affiliate of Wells Fargo & Company.